rrpgfirecast/firecast/SDK3/Documentation/MkDocs/docs/grid/concepts.md

 <layout g="col" g-width="12" g-width-md="6"/>
 ```

-In the example above, when the form is displayed on screen sizes `xs` and `sm`, the width of the `col` elements will be 12, occupying the full width of the row.
-However, when displayed on screen sizes `md` and **larger**, the width will be 6, allowing two `col` elements to be displayed side by side.
+In this example, on screen sizes `xs` and `sm`, the width of the `col` elements will be 12, taking up the full width of the row.
+But on screen sizes `md` and **larger**, the width will be 6, allowing two `col` elements to be displayed side by side.

 Running on `xs` and `sm` screen sizes:
   ![Screen Sizes Example, 1](concepts_img/screen-size-1.png)